simmi30/lnd1/docs/grpc/javascript.md

 Every time you work with Javascript gRPC, you will have to import `@grpc/grpc-js`, load `lightning.proto`, and create a connection to your client like so.

-Note that when an IP address is used to connect to the node (e.g. 192.168.1.21 instead of localhost) you need to add `--tlsextraip=192.168.1.21` to your `lnd` configuration and re-generate the certificate (delete tls.cert and tls.key and restart lnd).
+Note that when an IP address is used to connect to the node (e.g. 192.168.1.21 instead of localhost) you need to add `--tlsextraip=192.168.1.21` to your `broln` configuration and re-generate the certificate (delete tls.cert and tls.key and restart broln).

 ```js
 const grpc = require('@grpc/grpc-js');